 Pumpkin Hazelnut Butter Cups are the perfect cozy winter treat.

 With Halloween behind us and fall unofficially coming to a close (I saw Christmas decorations in the stores yesterday, guys), I wanted to get one last pumpkin-focussed recipe on the blog.
 This isn’t your ordinary, in-your-face, pumpkin spice recipe.
-The pumpkin and pumpkin spice flavours are quite subtle here; and when blended effortlessly into raw, toasted hazelnuts and a myriad of seasonal spices and flavourings, the combination becomes quite special.
-Earthy, but sweet; crunchy on the outside with a gooey inside; profound, yet understated–they are a unique little treat
+The pumpkin and pumpkin spice flavours are quite subtle here; and when blended effortlessly into raw, toasted hazelnuts and a myriad of seasonal spices and flavourings, the combination becomes earthy, but sweet; crunchy on the outside with a gooey inside; and profoundly flavourful, yet understated–they are a unique little treat

 Don’t let the word pumpkin fool you into thinking that this is a fall-only treat, though.
 Because of its subtlety, they’re perfectly acceptable to make all winter long.
-And to my US friends, I was thinking of you when I developed this post because if you make these, you’re either going to be the best Thanksgiving host or the best Thanksgiving guest at your holiday celebrations this year.
+And to my US friends, if you make these, you’re either going to be the best Thanksgiving host or the best Thanksgiving guest at your holiday celebrations this year.
+Let me explain:

 If you’re going to be a Thanksgiving guest this year, you can make these cups as a delightful hostess gift.
 Wrap them in a beautiful box or tin as a thoughtful way to say thanks.